 - Reduction of cholesterol

-Some herbs and spices have superfood properties that promote good health and well-being that strengthens your gut.
+Some spices and herbs have superfood properties that promote good health and well-being that strengthens your gut.
 The following are our dietitian’s top suggestions:

 Antioxidants included in cinnamon may help fight oxidation throughout the body and lower your chance of developing chronic illnesses.
 By slowing the digestion of carbs in your intestines and preserving a better balance of nutrients in your gut, cinnamon may also lower your blood sugar levels.